Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 projects will be incorporated into relevant packages to benefit contributors, users, and the Bioconductor project.

 Below you will find a list of proposed projects.
-We welcome other suggestions as well.
+We invite your participation.
+We welcome your suggestions.

 <h2 id="galaxy">Galaxy-ification of Useful Scripts</h2>
 From the <a href="http://en.wikipedia.org/wiki/Galaxy_%28computational_biology%29">Wikipedia entry for Galaxy</a>: